5 Health Benefits Of Silence For Your Mind And Body

-According to a 2013 study in Brain Structure & Function, quietness increases the production of brain cells.
+According to a 2013 study in Brain Structure & Function, at least 2 hours of quietness increases the production of brain cells.
 It’s the brain’s way of preparing for upcoming mental challenges.
-The silence actually stresses out the brain – in a good way.
-1
+Silence actually stresses out the brain – in a good way.1

 2. Better Memory

 As your brain makes more cells, your hippocampus will get stronger.
 This is the part of the brain that’s responsible for both short- and long-term memory.
 Spatial memory, such as navigation, is also controlled by the hippocampus.
 Finding your car keys depends on it!